Inside the SAP CX Suite: Sub-Solutions, Extensions, and Architecture

 BTP adoption reached 55% among ASUG members; 73% of BTP users use it for S/4HANA transformation (Precisely, 2026).
 The same extension model applies to CX products.

-Every SAP CX product follows the Clean Core principle: keep the core product standard, build extensions next to it.
-This means:
+Every SAP CX product follows the Clean Core principle: keep the core standard, build extensions next to it.
+We’ve used SAP CAP on Cloud Foundry for every V2 project we’ve done.
+CDS data modelling, built-in authentication, Event Mesh integration.
+Fastest path to production-grade extensions we’ve found.

-Side-by-side extensions built with SAP CAP (Cloud Application Programming model) on BTP.
-Your custom business logic runs in a separate service that communicates with CX products through REST APIs and Event Mesh.
+Side-by-side extensions built with SAP CAP on BTP.
+Your custom business logic runs in a separate service communicating with CX products through REST APIs and Event Mesh.
+Clean separation.

 This architecture means upgrades that used to take months (because custom code broke) now take days (because extensions are external).
-It also means you can build in any language that can call a REST API — though CAP is the recommended choice for SAP connectivity.
+That alone changes the economics of running SAP CX.

 FAQ